schiess8/schiess8.gethub.io/README.md

-This respository is a adf;jadkfj for a front end test! # schiess8.gethub.io
+This a PRACTICE test and I really hope it works!